 The 2019 Legislative Session starts on Wednesday, January 9.
 Take a moment to consider the following questions:

 If you answered yes to any of these questions, then I encourage you to join the CTUCC Advocate Corps!
 It’s easy to join!
-Simply complete the form here.
+Subscribe here.

 The CTUCC Advocate Corps is growing and we have a goal to get at least one CTUCC person in contact with each State Senator and State Representative.
 Since there are 36 State Senators and 151 State Representatives, we need at least 187 members!
 Please prayerfully consider becoming a member.